JPereiraC/BadScience/BadScience.md

 Chapter 1 - Matter
 ------------------

-In the first chapter the author brings the purification rituais, for example, some of the detox treatments, he talks about three of them: detox aqua, ear candles and 'hassle barrier'.
+In the first chapter the author brings the purification rituals, for example, some of the detox treatments, he talks about three of them: detox aqua, ear candles and 'hassle barrier'.

+Some key points:

 1. You have to **question the results**.
-Just because in the first experiment the water turn brown does not mean it worked.
+Just because in the first experiment the water turned brown does not mean it worked.
 What is in the water?

-2. To have more realistic results you need to have something to **compare**, so it is needed the same experiment twice, with diferent conditions, where one will have the condition experiment and the second as the "controller" or "main model" one.
+2. To have more realistic results you need to have something to **compare**, so it is needed the same experiment twice, with different conditions, where one will have the condition experiment and the second as the "controller" or "main model" one.

 3. It is important to follow the results when you can not see nothing in the short space of time (like the ear candle experiment).